Theraflu Flu & Chest Congestion Side Effects

 Generic Name: acetaminophen / guaifenesin

-Note: This page contains side effects data for the generic drug acetaminophen / guaifenesin.
-It is possible that some of the dosage forms included below may not apply to the brand name Theraflu Flu & Chest Congestion.
+Note: This document contains side effect information about acetaminophen / guaifenesin.
+Some of the dosage forms listed on this page may not apply to the brand name Theraflu Flu & Chest Congestion.

 For the Consumer